 Like a lot of science fiction, Gojira has a message, but doesn’t whack you upside the noggin with it.
 The science in the script is wonky, yet far more plausible than the pseudoscience some use to try to dispute actual science.
 Once again: another story.

 Gojira proved so popular, two years later it was reedited and new footage was shot by Terry Morse.
 What was Gojira (sort of; long story) became Godzilla: King of the Monsters!
-Now the film has an Americanized title, (kind of) a subtitle, an exclamation point, and 100% more Raymond Burr.
+Now the film has an Americanized title (kind of; long story), a subtitle, an exclamation point, and 100% more Raymond Burr.

 For decades, this was the version of Godzilla that aired on weekends on US television.
 It wasn’t until a few years ago that I saw Gojira on TCM.
 To use a cliché: it’s a totally different experience.
 Both versions are included on the Criterion Blu-ray; which is handy.
 I like each version for different reasons.
 If I’m in the mood for a B-movie, I’ll watch Godzilla.
 If I’m in the mood for a more serious take, I’ll watch Gojira.